Tejas-ChandraShekarRaju/SampleHaystackImpl/RFC.md

 Handling Update endpoint:

-Just like the current implementation a key to existing object in haystack is provided with the content that needs to be appended/updated , the haystack connects to the table with the key name and at the end of table appends the new values of uploaded content.
+Just like the current implementation a key to existing object in haystack is provided with the content that needs to be appended/updated , the haystack connects to the table with the key name and at the end of table appens the new values of uploaded content.